 The Company's holdings in marketable securities comprise common shares of publicly traded companies received as option payments on the sale of exploration and evaluation assets.
-The significant holding or transactions as at September 30, 2023, were as follows:
+These marketable securities are classified as FVOCI because these investments are not held for trading.